simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 3. follow USB ports map and CPU Power Management below

-Thanks to nijhawank from InsanelyMac that [switched from Clover to OpenCore on his T460](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?do=findComment&comment=2715459) using [EFI_first_boot](/EFI_first_boot)!
+Thanks to nijhawank from InsanelyMac that [switched from Clover to OpenCore on his T460](https://www.insanelymac.com/forum/topic/315451-guide-lenovo-t460t470-macos-with-clover/?do=findComment&comment=2715459) using [EFIFirstBoot](/EFIFirstBoot)!

 ## Recomended changes

 ### USB ports map

-To fix sleep issue I had to built a custom USBPorts.kext, SSDT-UIAC and SSDT-USBX wich maps all available ports on the T460s *except SD card reader and dock links*.
+USBPorts.kext is used to map T460s ports and prevent it from shutdown issues.
+SSDT-UIAC & SSDT-USBX can be used as well.
+These files are configured to map all T460s ports *except SD card reader and dock links*.
-If you need a different map, e.g. to use Thinkpad dock, generate it with [Hackintool](https://github.com/headkaze/Hackintool):
+If you need a different configuration, e.g. to use Thinkpad dock, easily generate it with [Hackintool](https://github.com/headkaze/Hackintool):

 ```
 use EFI (first boot) wich contains USBInjectAll.kext
 generate custom USB map according to your specific needs with Hackintool
-place USBPort.kext in OC/Kexts and SSDT-UIAC & SSDT_USBX in OC/ACPI (reflect these changes in config.plist)
+place USBPort.kext in OC/Kexts or SSDT-UIAC & SSDT_USBX in OC/ACPI (reflect these changes in config.plist)
 finally remove USBInjectAll.kext (reflect this change in config.plist)
 ```